romshark/Go-1-2-Proposal---Immutability/README.md

 ----
 ### 2.4.
 Immutable Return Values

-*onokonem: do we really need the immutable fields in mutable struct? what for?*
+*onokonem: do we really need the immutable return values? what for?*

 Immutable return values are declared using the `const` qualifier and guarantee that the returned objects will be immutable in any receiving context.